xmrrabbitx/dvote-polygon/README.md

 ```

 ### Unit Testing
-#### you can use Jest to test of this library. just run this command
+#### you can use Jest to test of this library. first run ganache cli to start the personal blockchain. then run this command
 ```bash
 npm run test --prefix ./node_modules/dvote-polygon
 ```